braze-inc/braze-docs/_docs/_hidden/private_betas/shopify/scripttag_web_sdk_integration.md

 If the above items are not met, then the Web SDK integration via Shopify ScriptTag will not be supportable.

-### What if I use a Customer Data Platform like Segment or mParticle?
+### What if I use a customer data platform like Segment or mParticle?

+Ensure that you disable Shopify events you may have been sending through your customer data platform.